-Movies: Digital audio-visual presentations must be saved in either MP4 or MOV (Quicktime) file formats; maximum quality should be FullHD (1080p25).
+For the Simpson Cup competition, digital audio-visual presentations must be saved in either MP4 or MOV (Quicktime) file formats; maximum quality should be FullHD (1080p25).

-Files must be named as follows:
+For all digital competitions, files must be named as follows:

 – Priority level (outlined in the general guidelines)